DomasB/notes/🤖 AI/Grossary/Offline Store.md

 A popular offline feature store is to store feature data in an object store or distributed file system in a lakehouse file format (Apache Hudi, Delta Lake, Apache Iceberg).
 Another popular option is to use a data warehouse as an offline feature store.

-LLM Tags:  #offlinestore #feature-store #modeltraining LLM Tags:  #data-warehouse #offlinestore #lakehouserescue
+LLM Tags:  #offline-store #feature-store #training
+LLM Tags:  #data-warehouse #offline-store #lakehouserescue